History of the Arts and Cultural History (M.A.)

 Interdisciplinary programme with unique combination of subjects: classical archaeology, history of the arts, cultural history, music science, European ethnology/folklore and European regional history as well as Bavarian and Swabian regional history

-name: History of the Arts and Cultural History
+Degree programme: History of the Arts and Cultural History

-graduation type: Master of Arts (M.A.)
+Degree: Master of Arts (M.A.)

-start of studies: winter semester, summer semester
+Start of studies: winter semester, summer semester

-end of application summer semester: 15.
+Application deadline for the summer semester: 15.
 March

-end of application winter semester: 15.
+Application deadline for the winter semester: 15.
 September

 Application Documents

-2. Bachelor’s degree certificate or comparable degree
+1. Bachelor’s degree certificate or comparable degree

 If the certificate is not available, proof of the exam results achieved in this degree programme, the number of credit points included in the calculation of the average grade, as well as the number of credit points required for the completion of the corresponding degree programme must be enclosed (Transcript of Records), which must also be available in a certified translation.

-4. Proof of German language skills
+3. Proof of German language skills

 To the online application